timt00/redux-toolkit-macomi/packages/rtk-query-codegen-openapi/README.md

 ### Introduction

 This is an update of the utility library meant to be used with [RTK Query](https://redux-toolkit.js.org/rtk-query/overview) that will generate a typed API client from an OpenAPI schema.
+Note that running tsup is required to build!

 ### Documentation